-Currently live on Kickstarter, the Hyperion Ocean has already blown past their funding goal!
-Billed as a 600M WR serious dive watch, let’s see if the watch is actually any good!
+Currently available for pre-order on their website, the Hyperion Ocean is billed a 600M WR serious dive watch.
+Let’s see if it’s any good!

 Crafter Blue – the Brand